dday9/Bootstrap-Confirmation-Modal/README.md

 |-------|--------|----------------------------------------------|
 | class | string | The class attribute of the respective button |
 | text  | string | The text of the respective button            |

-### yesCallBack
-Function that gets executed when the user clicks on the 'yes' button.

-### noCallBack
-Function that gets executed when the user clicks on the 'no' button.

 ## Donate
 Show your support!
 Your (non-tax deductible) donation of Monero cryptocurrency is a sign of solidarity among web developers.